 With our world-class faculty, award-winning student ensembles, and state-of-the-art facilities, you’ll find everything you need here at Lamont to prepare you for a career in jazz.
 Our faculty is made up of dedicated artist-teachers who will help you develop a strong jazz vocabulary and entrepreneurial spirit while you learn the basics of performing, writing and arranging.

-Prepare three pieces of your own choosing that you feel best exemplify your talent.
+Prepare three pieces that you feel best exemplify your talent.
 Choose contrasting pieces from the standard modern jazz canon of tunes.
-You will be required to perform the "head" or main melody and then to improvise.
+Perform the "head" or main melody and then improvise.
 We're looking for loads of jazz vocabulary as well as a stellar swinging time feel.

 Jazz Composition and Arranging

 - Submit musical scores of at least two contrasting works.
 These should be uploaded through the online application and also sent to Dave Hanson at David.Hanson@du.edu.

 - Submit corresponding recordings of your scores, and any additional works you'd like to share.
 You may either submit the audio files or link to them on YouTube, Soundcloud, Google Drive, etc.